+§34.
 Defining possible minds to be narrowly realized theories has a seemingly unavoidable and perhaps unwelcome consequence in addition to the previously discussed advantages.
 The neutralities on psychological ontology, complexity, effectiveness, and determinateness add up to a neutrality on realizations.
 According to the definition, any satisfiable theory is a possible psychology, and by taking the entire domain of the model to be an agent, any realized theory is a possible mind.
 This makes the idea of narrowness of theoretical realizations analogous to the idea of closed systems in physics, and with similar importance, the laws of physics being taken to describe all and only closed systems.
 The generality of the definition means that any object and an accurate internal description of it constitute a possible mind.
-For example, supposing the known laws of physics correct, the universe is a possible mind, with the laws of physics as its psychology.
-Similarly, the U.S. economy and a correct economic theory constitute a possible mind, as does Hamlet together with a correct descriptive analysis, as do the natural numbers together with Peano's axioms (assuming their correctness).
-If the aim of rational psychology is to classify all possible minds, then it includes as subdisciplines not just psychology and artificial intelligence, but also physics, theology, model theory, sociology, etc., etc., etc. If rational psychology is so all embracing, what endeavor is not rational psychology?
+For example, supposing the known laws of physics correct, the universe ia a possible mind, with the laws of physics as its psychology.
+Similarly, the U.S. economy and a correct economic theory constitute a possible mind, as does Hamlet together with a correct descriptive analysis, as do the natural numbers together with PEANO'S axioms (assuming their correctness).
+If the aim of cognitive science is to classify all possible minds, then it includes as subdisciplines not just psychology and artificial intelligence, but also physics, theology, model theory, sociology, etc., etc., etc. If cognitive science is so all embracing, what endeavor is not cognitive science?

 My own feelings are mixed about this problem.
 On the one hand, I find the seeming intellectual imperialism of this view distasteful, but on the other hand I can offer some perspectives from which it seems less so, even natural.
 First, the generality of the definition does no real harm, for the point of the science is to introduce distinctions, and the first action of anyone interested in thinking would be to introduce distinctions of domains so as to reinstate the disciplines in their traditional fiefs.
 Indeed, most disciplines have ways of viewing the whole world from their perspective, but modesty and common sense keep them from overstepping their most fruitful bounds.

-Second, the generality seems unavoidable if one wants the field to encompass both the trivial mind (e.g., the soda machine) and physically realized but non-effectively realizable minds.
-Bizarre and pointless minds need not be very interesting to anyone, but the scope of the science must include them precisely so that terms like "bizarre" and "pointless" can be substantively applied.
-Group theory has its "monster" groups: rational psychology needs its "psychopaths."
-It is worth emphasizing that rational psychology requires this generality of domain, lest restrictions on its freedom to consider possible psychological structures prevent it from discovering the best mathematical forms of psychological concepts.
-This intended neutrality on questions of what constitutes human thinking sharply distinguishes the notions of possible mind appropriate for rational psychology from the notions of human understanding and mental states involved in Searle's critique of the "strong AI" view that minds are programs.
-From the perspective presented here, artificial intelligence is not about programs, but about theories of machines, about narrowly realized psychological theories of machines, whether human or otherwise, and about whether humans are indeed machines.
+Second, the generality seems unavoidable if one wants the field to encompass both the trivial mind (e.g. the soda machine) and physically realized but non-effectively realizable minds.
+Bizzare and pointless minds need not be very interesting to anyone, but the scope of the science must include them precisely so that terms like "bizzare" and "pointless" can be substantively applied.
+Group theory has its "monster" groups: cognitive science needs its "psychopaths."
+Third, and finally, there is a hidden, underlying rightness to the definition.
+All possible minds must incorporate all possible mental structures, of that there can be no doubt.
+Yet what are the mathematical structures of physics, the logical theories of model theory, the programs of computer science, the constitutions of governments, and the articles of the faiths if not ideas in the minds of men?

-42[Rogers 1967], [Aho, Hopcroft, and Ullman 1974], [Garey and Johnson 1979]
+37[Rogers 1967], [Aho, Hopcroft, and Ullman 1974], [Garey and Johnson 1979]